-gains and losses are noted and money must be put up to cover losses.
+A futures contract is similar to a forward contract, but with three key differences: (1) Futures contracts are marked-to-market on a daily basis, meaning that gains and losses are noted and money must be put up to cover losses.
 This greatly reduces the risk of default that exists with forward contracts.
 (2) With futures, physical delivery of the underlying asset is virtually never taken-the two parties simply settle up with cash for the difference between the contracted price and the actual price on the expiration date.
-(3) Futures contracts are generally standardized instruments that are traded on exchanges, whereas forward contracts are generally tailor-made, are negotiated between two parties, and are not traded after they have been signed.
+(3) Futures contracts are generally standardized instruments that are traded on exchanges, whereas forward contracts are usually tailor-made, negotiated between two parties, and not traded after they have been signed.

-Futures and forward contracts were originally used for commodities such as wheat, where farmers would sell forward contracts to millers, enabling both parties to lock in prices and thus reduce their risk exposure.
+Futures and forward contracts were originally used for commodities such as wheat; farmers would sell forward contracts to millers, enabling both parties to lock in prices and thus reduce their risk exposure.
 Commodities contracts are still important, but today more trading is done in foreign exchange and interest rate futures.
-To illustrate how foreign exchange contracts are used, suppose GE arranges to buy electric motors from a European manufacturer on terms that call for GE to pay 1 million euros in 180 days.
-GE would not want to give up the free trade credit, but if the euro appreciated against the dollar during the next 6 months, the dollar cost of the million euros would rise.
-GE could hedge the transaction by buying a forward contract under which it agreed to buy the million euros in 180 days at a fixed dollar price, which would lock in the dollar cost of the motors.
-This transaction would probably be conducted through a money center bank, which would try to find a European company (a "counterparty") that needed dollars in six months.
+To illustrate how foreign exchange contracts are used, suppose GE arranges to buy electric motors from a European manufacturer on terms that call for GE to pay 10 million euros in 180 days.
+GE would not want to give up the free trade credit, but if the euro appreciated against the dollar during the next 6 months then the dollar cost of the 10 million euros would rise.
+GE could hedge the transaction by buying a forward contract under which it agreed to buy the 10 million euros in 180 days at a fixed dollar price, which would lock in the dollar cost of the motors.
+This transaction would probably be conducted through a money center bank, which would try to find a European company (a "counterparty") that needed dollars in 6 months.
 Alternatively, GE could buy a futures contract on an exchange.

 Interest rate futures represent another huge and growing market.
-For example, suppose Simonset Corporation decides to build a new plant at a cost of \$20 million.
+For example, suppose Simonset Corporation decides to build a new plant at a cost of \$200 million.
 It plans to finance the project with 20-year bonds that would carry an 8% interest rate if they were issued today.
 However, the company will not need the money for about 6 months.
 Simonset could go ahead and sell 20-year bonds now, locking in the 8% rate, but it would have the money before it was needed, so it would have to invest in short-term securities that would yield less than 8%.
-However, if Simonset waits 6 months to sell the bond issue, interest rates might be higher than they are today, in which case the value of the plant would be reduced, perhaps to the point of making it unprofitable.
+However, if Simonset waits 6 months to sell the bond issue then interest rates might be higher than they are today, in which case the value of the plant would be reduced-perhaps to the point of making it unprofitable.